TradeTrust/documentation/docs/topics/verifiable-documents/overview.md

   - Ethereum issued document are revoked directly on the document store
   - DID issued document are revoked through alternative channels
-    - A document store can be specified on the verifiable document, relying on the blockchain
+    - A Document Store can be specified on the verifiable document, relying on the blockchain
     - A OCSP Responder can be specified on the verifiable document, relying on the web

 ### See Alse